 - U.S. Coast Guard regulations require boats in coastal waters and the Great Lakes to carry a Visual Distress Signal (VDS) for day and night use, as well as appropriate for the time of operation.
-Exempt from the day signals requirement, but not night signals, are boats less than 16 feet (4.8 m), open sailboats less than 26 feet (7.9m), boats participating in organized events and manually propelled boats. - If you are required to have visual distress signals, at least three safety approved pyrotechnic devices in serviceable condition must be readily accessible.
-They must be marked with a date showing the service life which must not be expired. - Carry three signals for day use and three for night use.
+Exempt from the day signals requirement, but not night signals, are boats less than 4.8 meters (16 feet), open sailboats less than 7.9 meters (26 feet), boats participating in organized events and manually - If you are required to have visual distress signals, at least three safety approved pyrotechnic devices in serviceable condition must be readily accessible.
+They must be marked with a date showing the service life which must not be expired. - Carry three signals for day use and threE for night use.
 Some pyrotechnic devices such as red flares, meet both day and night use requirements. - Store pyrotechnic signals in a cool, dry location.
 An orange or red watertight container prominently marked "DISTRESS SIGNALS" is recommended.